 3. Use Split-Ups

 Unlike regular calisthenics, bodyweight bodybuilding doesn’t work so well with full-body workouts.
-Instead, you will use a split routine where you emphasize different body parts on different days, for example upper/body and push/pull/legs.
+Instead, you will use a split routine where you emphasize different body parts on different days, for example upper/lower body and push/pull/legs.

 That being said, when setting up your split, you need to consider a few key factors such as your training experience, your ultimate goals, your availability and perhaps most importantly, your rest and recovery needs.
 As a general rule, novices will require less volume and intensity but greater frequency to make steady progress than more advanced lifters.